alexander-alleman/Azotobactervinelandii_metabolicmodel/README.md

 **Outputs:** mostly figures and graphs from anaylsis in low resolution.
 Also contains Memote reports.

-Model data was received from Tec-Campos et al. ( https://doi.org/10.1016/j.mec.2020.e00132) and coresponding github (https://github.com/cristalzucsd/AvinelandiiDJ) or received from the BiGG Model database
+Model data was received from Tec-Campos et al. ( https://doi.org/10.1016/j.mec.2020.e00132) and corresponding github (https://github.com/cristalzucsd/AvinelandiiDJ) or received from the BiGG Model database

 Experimental data from: Kuhla and Oelze, 1988, [Dependency of growth yield, maintenance and Ks-values on the dissolved oxygen concentration in continuous cultures of <i>Azotobacter vinelandii</i>](./Data/Experimental_Data/Khula_Oelze.pdf)

+**Fair Warning, I am a biologist self taught in python scripting so I know there are faster ways of doing things.
+So feel free to use some of this for your own model just know there always is a better way!**